gkumeriya15/MovieB/README.md

 ## Further info

 > [!TIP]
 > Shorthand for `$ python -m moviebox_api` is simply `$ moviebox`

-> [!NOTE]
-> Moviebox.ph has several other mirror hosts, in order to set specific one to be used by the script simply expose it as environment variable using name `MOVIEBOX_API_HOST`.
+**Moviebox.ph** has several other mirror hosts, in order to set specific one to be used by the script simply expose it as environment variable using name `MOVIEBOX_API_HOST`.
 For instance, in Linux systems one might need to run `$ export MOVIEBOX_API_HOST="h5.aoneroom.com"`

 ## Disclaimer